 It's about the quality of the feed fronts!

-A feed front is an important tool in dealing with the cattle herd; securing and releasing, in groups or individually.
+A feed front is an important tool in dealing with the herd; securing and releasing, in groups or individually.
 This must be done safely and simply with as little force and as few actions as possible.
 Securing must be reliable and, if so desired, cows must be able to secure themselves.

 Spinder supplies various models of feed fronts; from very elaborate fronts with a safety function to simple ones.
 A feed front with no securing function is another option.